henrietterebnor/inf226_oblig2/project/README.md

 More on session cookies in the cookie section below.

 #### Cookie inspection
-Session cookies makes the user moving in between websites and still being logged in, and it also gives crucial security as it gives the single session-id that that user can be and stay logged in with.
+Session cookies makes it possible for a user to move in between websites and still be logged in, and it also gives crucial security as it gives the single session-id that that user can be and stay logged in with.
 They are generated and deleted within that "session", so they are not stored anywhere, which also makes them more secure.
 Upon inspecting the cookies stored, we noticed that there was a check missing in the